SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 UI Mapping
 ----------

-A UI map is a mechanism that stores Identifiers, or in our case, locators, for an application's UI elements.
+A UI map is a mechanism that stores Identifiers the locators for a test suite in one place for easy modification when identifiers or the path to the UI elements change in the AUT.
 The test script then uses the UI Map for locating the elements to be tested.
 Basically, a UI map is a repository of test script objects that correspond to UI elements of the application being tested.